Some Mozilla Firefox users may have difficulty viewing this page, we don't yet know why.

 The entire gravel filled trench acts as a channel to bring water to the sump pump pit.
 So long as the water level is below level C, leaving some air space under the floor, there should not be any flooding above floor level although this is not guaranteed.
 The pipe, with empty space inside, speeds up the flow of water to the pit.
 If the drain pipes as seen in the pit are less than half submerged and are not really badly pitched, the trench should not be saturated even at the far corner of the basement.

 When the water level is above any high point in the pipe (shown as B and by red arrow), there should be a good flow from that point towards the pit.
 Once the level gets below B, the water will still drain to the pit although much more slowly, provided that there is gravel rather than plain dirt or sand under the drain pipe .
-The water then enters the pipe through perforations in the pipe near the pit, and then pour into the pit.
+The water then enters the pipe through perforations in the pipe near the pit, and eventually pours into the pit.

 Level A represents that of the perforations in the drain pipe near the pit.
 Water below this level (shown as dark blue) will tend to stay behind .
 It may find its way to the pit slowly if there are additional small holes in the sides of the pit and the soil is porous.
 More likely, this water would remain in place until it can seep back into the soil below after dry weather returns and the water table goes down.